Brazil: handling internal investigations

 Besides, properly investigating wrongdoings can be of extreme importance, especially in antitrust, corruption and public bid fraud matters, cases in which the company can choose to sign a leniency agreement in order to take advantage of legal benefits such as a reduction in the penalty or immunity.

-If as a result of disclosure of investigations made abroad, non- Brazilian authorities become aware of crimes or illegal conducts that may have been committed in Brazil, they may request that Brazilian authorities start formal investigations in the country.
+If, as a result of disclosure of investigations made abroad, non- Brazilian authorities become aware of crimes or illegal conducts that may have been committed in Brazil, they may request that Brazilian authorities start formal investigations in the country.
 For that reason, a disclosure must consider the liabilities in Brazil, as well as the possible local course of action.
-Recently, Brazilian authorities also commenced criminal investigations based on disclosures made abroad.
+Brazilian authorities have commenced criminal investigations based on disclosures made abroad on several occasions.

 Brazilian legislation does not establish specific limitations or conditions for a company to investigate issues internally.
-There are various reasons for triggering an internal investigation: any violation to the company’s code of conduct, and not only to the law, could give grounds for an internal investigation.
+There are various reasons for triggering an internal investigation: any violation to the company’s code of conduct or its compliance structure, and not only to the law, could give grounds for an internal investigation.